kent-cheung-usps/myUITestTool/README.md

 * Prints the passcode if executed directly.

 ## Summary of App.java
-This Java program runs the extractPasscode.py script and displays its output.
-It:
+This is Java example to embed the extractPasscode.py script and displays its output.

 * Executes the Python script using Runtime.getRuntime().exec().
 * Captures and prints the script's output line-by-line.
 * Waits for the process to complete and checks its exit code.
 * Handles errors and exceptions with a try-catch block.

+## Build and Excute

+1. Clone the project
+2. Build the java example
+3. Exectue the java example

+## References:

+* Download and install Microsoft Outlook Desktop Version 16.X